cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 Finally, run the `cfy bootstrap` command, pointing it to the Manager blueprint file and the inputs YAML file.

 {{< gsHighlight  sh  >}}
-$ cfy bootstrap --install-plugins -p /path/to/manager/blueprint/file -i /path/to/inputs/yaml/file
+$ cfy bootstrap /path/to/manager/blueprint/file -i /path/to/inputs/yaml/file
 ...

 {{< /gsHighlight >}}